hirosystems/clarinet/README.md

 ├── README.md
 ├── contracts
 ├── settings
+│   └── Devnet.toml
-│   └── Development.toml
+│   └── Testnet.toml
-│   └── Mocknet.toml
+│   └── Mainnet.toml
 └── tests
 ```

 The `Clarinet.toml` file contains configuration for the smart contracts in your project.
 When you create contracts in
 your project, Clarinet will add them to this file.

-The `settings/Development.toml` file contains configuration for accounts in the Clarinet console, including the seed
+The `settings/Devnet.toml` file contains configuration for accounts in the Clarinet console, including the seed
 phrases and initial balances.
 Initial balances are in microSTX.

 ### Add a new contract